anucvml/ddn/README.md

 python tests/testBasicDeclNodes.py
 ```

+Example applications for image and point cloud classification can be found under the `apps` directory.
+See
+the `README` files therein for instructions on installation and how to run.

 ## License

 The `ddn` library is distributed under the MIT license.
 See the [LICENSE](LICENSE) file for details.